-Dr. Rosana Gonzalez-Colaso, assistant professor of medicine at the Yale School of Medicine, Director of Research Education at the Yale Physician Associate Program, is associate director of the Pozen-Commonwealth Fund Fellowship.
+Dr. Rosana Gonzalez-Colaso, assistant professor of medicine at the Yale School of Medicine, Director of Research Education and Deputy Director of Diversity, Equity, and Inclusion at the Yale Physician Associate Program, is associate director of the Pozen-Commonwealth Fund Fellowship.

 The Pozen-Commonwealth Fund Fellowship benefits from the involvement of two committees whose members help guide the program and serve as mentors to the fellows.
 The National Advisory Committee is comprised of senior leaders in the healthcare field with a diversity of geography, careers, and backgrounds, while the Institutional Advisory Committee is made up of senior leaders across Yale University whose work intersects with the goals of the fellowship.

 National Advisory Committee Members

 Dr. Kennetha Gaines, RN, DNP, MA, MURP, MBA, CNL, PHN, CLEC

 Jesse James, MD, MBA

 Senior Associate Vice President, Division of Diversity and Community Engagement; Executive Director, Hogg Foundation for Mental Health; Clinical Professor, Steve Hicks School of Social Work; Professor of Psychiatry, Dell Medical School, The University of Texas at Austin